noahgift/kubernetes-hello-world-python-flask/README.md

-# kubernetes-hello-world
+# kubernetes-hello-world-python-flask
-A Kubernetes Hello World Project
+A Kubernetes Hello World Project for Python Flask